 Seeking help from a financial adviser

 We recommend speaking to a financial adviser to help you decide on a retirement strategy that suits your circumstances.
-You should then review your strategy and needs with them at least once each year to make sure you stay on track to meet your goals.
-Your income needs may change over the course of your retirement and they can help you balance maximising your income with ensuring the pension lasts.
+You should then regularly review your strategy and needs with them to make sure you stay on track to meet your goals.
+Your income needs may change over the course of your retirement, and an adviser can help you balance maximising your income with ensuring the pension supports you for as long as possible.

 Visit our education hub